Master of Veterinary Biomedical Science

 Enrollment Status as Determined by Credit Hours

+Full-time status is a minimum of nine (9) graduate credits in a Fall or Spring semester.
+Generally, non-thesis MS VBMS students enroll in 15 credit hours per Fall and Spring semester.
 Students must be registered for a minimum of six (6) credit hours to qualify for financial aid.
 Contact the Office of Student Financial Services for more information if necessary.

 Attendance

 Graduate students in the Master of Veterinary Biomedical Science degree program are required to follow the attendance policies of each of the courses in which they are registered.
+Students should prioritize their Graduate courses if a scheduling conflict arises between the VANT and LSCI course listings and notify faculty.

-Participation in Research Courses
+LMU-CVM Research Courses

-Scholarly work is a desirable characteristic of a veterinary school or residency applicant.
-Master of Veterinary Biomedical Science students must take advantage of the opportunities to become familiar with faculty expertise and current research activities.
-The student should request a short meeting to discuss becoming part of these ongoing efforts and then reach a mutual decision to contribute to that faculty member’s research team.
+Students interested in joining a research team should request a brief meeting with faculty to discuss becoming part of these ongoing efforts and then reach a mutual decision to contribute to that faculty member’s research team.
 Depending on the amount of research effort, variable academic credit is available.
+Scholarly activity is time-intensive and demands an investment beyond the typical time devoted to lectures or lab courses.
+Students may need to conduct research activities during the summer to complete requirements for academic credit.

-Students may need to conduct research activities during the summer in order to complete the requirements.
-Students must realize that scholarly activity is time intensive and that it demands an investment beyond the typical time devoted to lecture or lab courses.
-Capacity for students to participate in research projects is limited by the number and workload of supervisory faculty members in the several departments.
-Students may elect to continue their graduate research project as a thesis research project which should result in a scholarly research publication or presentation.
-If this pathway is selected the student may continue to pursue the research during the summers as approved by their Supervisory Committee.
+Students may elect to continue their graduate research project as a thesis research project, which should result in a scholarly research publication or presentation.
+If this pathway is selected, the student may continue to pursue the research during the summers as approved by their Supervisory Committee.

 Research Travel Awards